Three Mills Lock: Original lock

+New lock

-With the selection of the island formed by the City Mills River and the Lee Navigation as the site for the 2012 London Olympics main stadium, restoration of the channels was thought to be an important part of the site development, particularly as it might allow some of the construction materials to be delivered by barge.
-A new lock and sluice structure was therefore designed for the Prescott Channel, with a second sluice on the Three Mills Wall River to prevent tidal water flowing backwards through the Three Mills tide mill.
+With the selection of the island formed by the City Mills River and the Lee Navigation as the main site for the 2012 London Olympics, restoration of the Bow Back Rivers was considered an important part of the development, as it would allow construction materials to be delivered by barge.

+A new lock and sluice structure was designed for the Prescott Channel, along with the Three Mills Wall River Weir to prevent tidal water flowing backwards through the Three Mills tidal mill.
 Prior to the development, tidal levels on the Bow Back Rivers reached 15.8 ft above ordnance datum (AOD) on spring tides.
-The sluice is designed to stabilise levels at 7.5 ft AOD, and the lock structure therefore has to cope with levels on the downstream side which might be higher or lower than those on the upstream side.
+The sluice is designed to stabilise levels at 7.5 ft AOD, so the lock structure has to cope with levels on the downstream side which might be higher or lower than those on the upstream side.

 The new lock is 203 ft long, 26 ft wide and 7.9 ft deep, and is able to hold two 350-tonne barges (the present locks on the nearby Lee Navigation limit barges to about 120 tonnes).
 The tidal range is handled by the use of hydraulic sector gates at both ends of the lock, and the structure incorporates two large rising radial gates for flood control in the Bow Back Rivers.

-A site in the river, just south of this lock is the resting place of the remains of the Euston Arch.
-A footbridge for pedestrians and a fish pass for migrating fish is incorporated into the design of the lock, and British Waterways claim there will be associated improvements to the navigation and tow path, as a part of the Olympic legacy.
+A site in the river just south of this lock is the resting place of the remains of the Euston Arch.
+A footbridge for pedestrians and a fish pass for migrating fish was incorporated into the design of the lock, and British Waterways planned associated improvements to the navigation and tow path, as a part of the Olympic legacy.